naanprofit/BitCrack/README.md

---wilds N              Steps for wild kangaroo walks (0 disables) --poll-batch N        Windows processed per poll (default 1024) --poll-interval MS    Polling interval in milliseconds (default 100)
+--wilds N              Steps for wild kangaroo walks (0 disables) --poll-batch N        Windows processed per poll (default 1024) --poll-interval MS    Polling interval in milliseconds (default 100) --debug               Log scalar, point coordinates, and hash for each attempt
 ```

 The union of all windows must cover 256 bits for a full reconstruction.